satyrnidae/xpeconomy/README.md

 - Reflects experience spent via the Anvil and Enchanting Table

 Notes for use:
-- Does not support fractional currency at the moment
+- Fractional currency is only supported for the PER_HUNDRED economy type.
+LEVELS economy cannot support fractional currency due to scaling.

 Upcoming Features:
 - Commands for economy management and trade